-Removable lenses are a major benefit of moving up from point-and-shoot to CSC.
+Removable lenses are a major benefit of moving up from point-and-shoot to mirrorless.
 Specialized lenses offer superior control over focus, zoom and perspective, and can be switched out at a moment’s notice when the need arises.
 When researching your purchase, look to see if any lenses come with the camera, and which are available as add-on accessories.
 Some will be sold without lenses (body only), giving you complete freedom to choose your accessories.

-CSC lenses are smaller and lighter than those used with a DSLR, generally conforming to a mounting standard known as micro four thirds.
+Mirrorless camera lenses are smaller and lighter than those used with a DSLR, generally conforming to a mounting standard known as micro four thirds.
 Some models offer an adapter ring so that full-sized lenses can be used, but not all features of larger lenses are compatible when used this way.

 A Wi-Fi connection allows your camera to share images instantly.